-1 Water ballast tanks, except those specified in the right column, and cargo oil tanks 2 Water ballast wing tanks of less than 5 m width forming double side spaces and their bilge hopper sections .: considered to provide suitable access in combination with portable means of access.
-2 In case the vertical distance between the deck head and stringers, stringers or the lowest stringer and the tank bottom is 6 m or more, alternative means of access as defined in paragraph 11.6.5.10 shall be provided. .2 Alternatively, the continuous longitudinal permanent means of access may be installed at a minimum of 1.2 m below the top of the clear opening of the web ring allowing a use of portable means of access to reach identified structural critical areas.
+1 Water ballast tanks, except those specified in the right column, and cargo oil tanks 2 Water ballast wing tanks of less than 5 m width forming double side spaces and their bilge hopper sections .2 In case the vertical distance between the deck head and stringers, stringers or the lowest stringer and the tank bottom is 6 m or more, alternative means of access as defined in paragraph 11.6.5.10 shall be provided. .2 Alternatively, the continuous longitudinal permanent means of access may be installed at a minimum of 1.2 m below the top of the clear opening of the web ring allowing a use of portable means of access to reach identified structural critical areas.
 2.3 Where the vertical distance referred to in 2.2 is less than 6 m, alternative means as defined in paragraph 11.6.5.10 or portable means of access may be utilised in lieu of the permanent means of access.
-To facilitate the operation of the alternative means of access, inline openings in horizontal stringers shall be provided.
+To facilitate the operation of the alternative means of access, in-line openings in horizontal stringers shall be provided.
 The openings shall be of an adequate diameter and shall have suitable protective railings.